2019 Queensland Cup: Second half

 Wynnum opened the second half strongly, with a try to winger Edward Burns from a Patrick Templeman kick, bringing them within two points of Burleigh.
 The Bears hit back shortly after, when Rowe caught a bouncing Dylan Phythian kick to score his second try of the game.
 In the 67th minute, hooker Pat Politoni extended Burleigh's lead to 12 when he darted over from dummy half to score.
 Burleigh sealed the victory, and their fourth premiership, when Fogarty picked up a Seagulls' kick and ran 90 metres untouched to score under the posts.
 Kurtis Rowe was awarded the Duncan Hall Medal for man of the match for his two-try effort.

+Scoreboard

 NRL State Championship

 After winning the Grand Final, the Burleigh Bears qualified for the NRL State Championship on NRL Grand Final day.
 They were defeated by the Newtown Jets, the New South Wales Cup premiers, 16–20.